mapilido74/GCD-Project/CodeBook.md

 #### subjectTrain

-Its a (7352 x 1) table, where each row represents one measurement of the train data collected for each subject who belong to the *train set*.
+It's a (7352 x 1) table, where each row represents one measurement of the train data collected for each subject who belong to the  *train set*.
 The column represents the subject related with this measurement.
 The id subject in the *train set* data  are: 1, 3, 5, 6, 7, 8, 11, 14, 15, 16, 17, 19, 21, 22, 23, 25, 26, 27, 28, 29, 30.
 That is to say,  21 subjects which corresponds to the 70% of the group of 30 volunteers.

 #### xTrain

-Its a (7352 x 561) table, where each row represents the measurements of the train data collected for one subject, and each column represents each feature.
-Notice that this table is related with *features* and has the samen number of rows that *subjectTest*, that it is to say, each row of *subjectTrain* can be combine with each row of *xTrain*
+It's a (7352 x 561) table, where each row represents the measurements of the train data collected for one subject, and each column represents each feature.
+Notice that this table is related with *features* and has the same number of rows that *subjectTest*, that it is to say, each row of *subjectTrain* can be combine with each row of *xTrain*

 #### yTrain

-Its a (7352 x 1) table, where each row represents the *train data* collected for the people on *train set*.
+It's a (7352 x 1) table, where each row represents the *train data* collected for the people on *train set*.
 The column represents the id of the activity.
 Notice that this table is related with *activityLabels*.

 ### Train Data Tables: Relationships

 *activityLabels* is related with *yTrain*: for each act_Id it could be one or more rows in *yTrain* and for each row in *yTrain* exist one and only one row in *activityLabels*.
-This realtionship is through the column "act_Id".
+This realtionship is through the column "act_Id". (*activityLabels* <--->> *yTrain*)

 *Features* is related with *xTrain*: for each feature could be one or more rows in *xTrain* and vice versa.
-This relationship is through the 561 columns of *xTrain* where each one of the 561 columns is related with one row of the *features*, specifically with the value in the second column of each row.
+This relationship is through the 561 columns of *xTrain* where each one of the 561 columns is related with one row of the *features*, specifically with the value in the second column of each row. (*Features*<<--->> *xTrain*)

 *xTrain* is related with *yTrain*, each row of *xTrain* can be add to each row in *ytrain* and vice versa.
+(*xTrain* <---> *yTrain*)

 ### Test Data tables